DiskDigger is now available as an app for Android devices! You can find it on the Google Play Store by searching for "DiskDigger".

 You can also enter an optional subdirectory on the server where the files will be uploaded.

-Click "OK" to begin the uploading process.
-If the login to the server is successful, you will see status updates at the top of the application, until all files have been uploaded.
+Tap "OK" to begin the uploading process.
+If the login to the server is successful, you will see status updates at the bottom of the screen, until all files have been uploaded.
 The files will be named based on the location where they were found.

 The app will likely recover files that haven't been deleted, in addition to files that have.
 Because of this, you may have to look through a large number of files before seeing the file(s) you're looking for.
 This is something that is under continuing development, and will be improved in the future.